michaelgrosner/tribeca/README.md

     2. `dev`

   * MongoDbUrl - If you are on OS X, change "tribeca-mongo" in the URL to the output of `boot2docker ip` on your host machine.
 If you are running an existing mongoDB instance, replace the URL with the existing instance's URL.
 If you are running from a Linux machine and set up mongo in step 1, you should not have to modify anything.

+  * ShowAllOrders - Show all orders sent from the application in the Orders List in the UI.
+This is useful for debugging/testing, but can really negatively impact performance during real trading.

   * TradedPair - Any combination of the following currencies are supported, if the target EXCHANGE supports trading the currency pair: